hydux/hydux/README.md

 ## Actions with Command

-This library also implemented a Elm-like side effects manager, you can simple return a tuple (two elements array) in your action, and put the Cmd as the second element. e.g.
+This library also implemented a Elm-like side effects manager, you can simple return a record with state, cmd in your action e.g.

 ```ts